PhD Program

 Doctoral Plan of Study Requirement

-- Thirty-four semester hours of core social work courses, including a one-credit professional seminar, five courses in substantive areas and six courses in research methodology.
+- Thirty-four semester hours of core social work courses, including a one-credit professional seminar.

-- Nine semester hours in an elective area taken in or outside of the School of Social Work.
+- Nine semester hours in an electives supportive of a planned research area taken in or outside of the School of Social Work.

 - A statistical research competency demonstrated by successful completion of an approved statistics two-course sequence.